madtank/nova-act-mcp/README.md

 ## Advanced Features

-### Persistent Browser Sessions
+### Persistent Browser Profiles

-The nova-act-mcp server maintains browser profiles in the `profiles/` directory, allowing you to:

-- Maintain login sessions between uses
+The nova-act-mcp server maintains a separate profile directory for each session under `profiles/{session_id}`, reusing that profile on every `execute`.
+This ensures:
-- Keep cookies and local storage data
+- Cookies, login tokens, and local storage persist between calls
-- Resume workflows in later conversations

-Each profile is isolated, so you can maintain different identities or login states.
+- Profile isolation per session ID

+**Note:** Each `execute` command launches a new browser context on the same profile to pick up cookies/storage.
+In-page state (e.g. form fields, DOM changes) will not persist across separate `execute` calls.
+To preserve multi-step page state, combine your steps into a single `execute` instruction.

 ### Browser Session Management